When

 drive-train.
 The engine, transmission and suspension install easily

 with the body already in place.
-What

 paperwork is included with the kit?
+Each

-Each kit comes with a Certificate of Origin
+with a Certificate

 (also known as a MSO).
 This carries the date of delivery, not